-In 2009, the Gemini Project was launched to research and develop a redesign of the Consumer Expenditure (CE) surveys, addressing issues of measurement error and respondent burden.
+The Gemini Project was launched to research and develop a redesign of the Consumer Expenditure (CE) surveys, addressing issues of measurement error and respondent burden.
 In July 2013, a redesign proposal was approved, outlining the future direction of the CE survey.
 More information on the history of the Gemini Project is available on this page under Gemini Background.
 Documents related to the Gemini project can be found at the CE library by filtering on the "Gemini" column.

-The original Gemini redesign consisted of a single sample design with two interviews per wave and a diary keeping week in between.
+The original Gemini Project consisted of a single sample design with two interviews per wave and a diary keeping week in between.
 Each household member over the age of 15 was to complete an individual diary.
 Each household was to be interviewed twice, one year apart.
 The design featured online diaries with a paper backup.
-To emphasize record use, the redesign plan was to split one interview into 2 shorter interviews to redistribute burden– a recall and a records interview.
+To emphasize record use, the redesign plan was to split one interview into 2 shorter interviews to redistribute burden, a recall and a records interview.
 The design featured both token and conditional incentives.

 As the design was tested in various field tests, we found that:

-The Gemini project to redesign the CE survey was launched in 2009, and the redesign plan was approved in 2013.
-The documents below provide more information on the history of the Gemini project including the final report of the CNSTAT panel on redesigning the Consumer Expenditure Surveys.
-Other documents related to the background of the Gemini project can be found in the CE library.
+The Gemini Project to redesign the CE survey was launched in 2009, and the redesign plan was approved in 2013.
+The documents below provide more information on the history of the Gemini Project including the final report of the CNSTAT panel on redesigning the Consumer Expenditure Surveys.
+Other documents related to the background of the Gemini Project can be found in the CE library.

-Several Field tests have been conducted since 2013 to test various elements of the redesign.
+Several field tests have been conducted since 2013 to test various elements of the redesign.
 Details on those tests can be found on the Gemini Field Test page.

 Questions or comments about the redesign?
 Contact us at GeminiOutreach@bls.gov.

-Last Modified Date: March 21, 2019
+Last Modified Date: August 23, 2022